 Yes, I know this one sounds crazy!
 It also can be hard to do.
-It takes a lot of creativity and planning to create situations where your narcissistic spouse feels like s/he “won” or you “lost.”
-But doing that can be one of the most effective ways to put your divorce behind you – maybe even on sort of reasonable terms.
+It takes a lot of creativity and planning to create situations that meet your needs, while still allowing your narcissistic spouse to feel like s/he “won.”
+But doing that can be one of the most effective ways to put your divorce behind you – and maybe even on terms that are sort of reasonable!

 Remember, narcissists need to win.
 If you can get your own ego out of the way and let them win, you win too.
 (Don’t forget: getting divorced from a narcissist can be a “win” itself.
 You end the craziness.
 You get to move on with your life.)

 Obviously, this strategy has its limits.
 You can’t become a doormat or put yourself into financial ruin just to get divorced.
 (Okay, you can.
 But it’s not a great idea.)

 But, if you get your own emotions out of the way, you can analyze your divorce from a business perspective.
 If “winning” costs you more in time, money, and heartache than whatever it was that you won, then you lost.
 If “winning” your divorce messes up your kids so badly that they need to be in therapy for the rest of their lives, then you lost.